-The CAB XDMS(s) SHALL support the XDMS procedures described in [OMA XDM Core], sub clause 6.2 “Procedures at the XDM Server”, and the Application Usages described in [CAB XDMS].
+The CAB XDMS(s) SHALL support the XDMS procedures described in [XDM Core], sub-clause 6.2 “Procedures at the XDM Server”, and the Application Usages described in [CAB 1.1 XDMS].

 CAB Management Object

-The CAB Management Object (MO) for configuration and provisioning of CAB Client is described in [CAB MO].
+The CAB Management Object (MO) for configuration and provisioning of CAB Client is described in [CAB 1.0 MO].